Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/Examples/HUNGRYCHICKS.md

 ## Exercise: Hungry Chicks

 Here is an exercise of sudo-code in _Await Language_ with semaphores for synchronization:

 - We have `N` baby birds and one parent bird.
 - The baby birds eat out of a common dish that initially contains `F` portions of food.
 - Each baby repeatedly
     - eats one portion of food at a time,
     - sleeps for a while, and then
-  - comes back to eat.
+    - come back to eat.
 - When the dish becomes empty, the baby bird who empties the dish awakens the parent bird.
     - The parent refills the dish with `F` portions, then
-  - waits for the dish to become empty again.
+    - wait for the dish to become empty again.
 - This pattern repeats forever.

 ### Answer:

 ```
 sem empty = 0;
 sem non-empty = 1;